Natto-PKP/discord-sucrose/readme.md

 </details>

-### # Enregistrez votre commande avatar dans l'API
+### # Register a command to the api

-Restez dans votre handler de l'évent ready
+In the handler for your ready event:

-> Attention, votre commande peut mettre un certain temps avant d'être enregistrée dans l'API
+> Note that commands can take a certain time before being registered by the API.

 _./events/ready/handler.js_